Corn Islands Caribbean Coast, Nicaragua Travel Guide

 These operate on fixed routes for your convenience.

-On Little Corn Island, walking is main mode of transport.
+On Little The Corn islands, walking is the main mode of transport.

 Ask your accommodation host for local tips and current information upon arrival.
-This includes panga schedules or reliable places to eat.
+This includes panga schedules or reliable places to have a meal.

-Prepare for your departure to generate a stress-free exit.
+Prepare for your departure to make a stress-free exit.

 Have your travel documents readily accessible for check-in.